-Students who owe a total balance of $50.00 or more will have an University Academic Block placed on their account.
+Students who owe a total balance of $50.00+ or have been charged a damaged or replacement cost will have an University Academic Block placed on their account.
 The University Academic block will be placed on grades, transcripts, graduation, and registration.
 This block will be removed once full payment is made by the patron or all billed lost items are returned and any remaining fines are paid.

 Library Account Blocks and University Academic Blocks may also be applied according to the discretion of the Head of Circulation Services, the Head of the CMC or Rosen Library, or the Library Administration.

 Students, Expired Faculty, Staff, and Special Borrower patron debts will be transferred to a collections agency under the following circumstances:

 - Patron owes a total balance of $100 or more and for whom a part all of that balance is more than 180 days past due.